New Amsterdam Theatre: Rooms

 From the rear of the first-floor promenade foyer is an arch leading to the general reception room, a green-and-gold space with oak paneling.
 The general reception room measures 50 × 30 ft.
 The arch was originally flanked by marble fountains.
 On the north and south walls, George Peixotto designed two symbolic paintings entitled "Inspiration" and "Creation".
 The rear (east) wall of the reception room has a fireplace with a Caen stone and Irish marble mantel, also decorated with curving foliate patterns.
-Above the fireplaces are niches, which originally contained busts depicting poets Homer, Shakespeare, and Virgil.
-The paneling is 12 ft high and contains built-in seats and stylized curved trees.
-The paneling also once had 38 medallions with painted portraits, designed by William Frazee Strunz and depicting "Lovers of Historical Drama".
-The reception room's vaulted ceiling and the room's arches are decorated with floral moldings.
+The niches above the fireplaces originally contained busts depicting poets Homer, Shakespeare, and Virgil.
+The paneling is 12 ft high and has built-in seats and stylized curved trees.
+Originally, 38 medallions with painted portraits, designed by William Frazee Strunz and depicting "Lovers of Historical Drama" were embedded into the paneling.
+The reception room's vaulted ceiling and arches are decorated with floral moldings.

 The women's and men's lounges are both directly below the reception room: the women's lounge to the south and the men's lounge to the north.
 The women's lounge originally had pink carved reliefs of roses.
 The ceiling of the women's lounge depicted a rose with personifications of the five senses, as well as depictions of the figures Eros, Ganymede, and Jupiter.
+The men's lounge was a smoking room with depictions of various figures, which New York Plaisance magazine referred to as "notably artistic and interesting".

 The old rectangular smoking room, also called the New Amsterdam Room for its decorations, is between the lounges.
 Stairs descend 3 ft from the lounges to the room.
 The space measures 70 × 40 ft.
 The room's floor is made of Welsh quarry tile and the walls have brown Flemish-oak paneling and upholstered seats.
 The upper portions of the walls contain sixteen murals attributed to Edward Simmons and R. W. Finn, which depict New York City's historical development.
 There is a fireplace at one corner of the room, with a mantel of Caen stone and gray-washed brick.
 The ceiling is a segmental dome, supported by an oval colonnade of plain, round Caen-stone columns.
 Eight allegorical murals by Peixotto decorate the dome.
 There is a bronze grille representing a winged youth, at the dome's apex.
 An inscription surrounds the dome's base, with the words "I had rather a fool to make me merry than experience to make me sad", a line from the Shakespeare comedy As You Like It.
 The old smoking room was converted into a bar during the 1990s.